 #2: Eyebrow Shape Changes

-In some cases, hair may grow back in unwanted areas where pigment has been lost or begins to peel.
+When you forget your microblading touch-up, the shape of your eyebrows could change over time because the ink has faded from its original place on your skin.
+In some cases, hair strands even may grow back in unwanted areas where pigment has been lost or begins to peel.

 #3: Pigment Disappears Fast